 5) DITCH THE TUPPERWARE.
 Store food in plastic baggies (rather than structured containers) to save precious fridge real estate.

 7) PUT OLD WINE CORKS TO WORK.
-Stick old wine corks with toothpicks for place cards that look rustic yet sophisticated yet adorbs.
+Stick old wine corks with toothpicks for place cards that look rustic yet sophisticated.

 9) CONTAIN THE GRAVY.
 An insulated creamer carafe will keep gravy warm.
-Perfect, since that’s the special sauce everyone’s come for.
+Perfect, since that’s the special sauce everyone’s after.

-10) TRIPLE-LINE TRASH.
+10) TRIPLE-LINE THE TRASH.
 Line three trash bags in advance so when you haul out full ones you can just walk away like a bada$$.
-Bam.